-Navnikal Singh was the despised by those close to Kharak Singh, When he went to see the Sattees - the ladies accompanying the dead body of Kharak Singh in proparation to be immolated they cursed him saying 'may the curse of God descend upon you for torturing Kharak Singh and may you never sit on the Saddee and become the Ruler the ladies accompanying the dead body of Kharak Singh, in preparation to be immolated, they cursed him saying 'may the curse of God descend upon you for torturing Kharak Singh and may you never sit on the Gaddee and become the Ruler'.
+Naunihal Singh was also despised by those close to Kharak Singh.
+When, according to custom, he went to see the Satees or the ladies accompanying the dead body of Kharak Singh, in preparation to be immolated, they cursed him saying 'may the curse of God descend upon you for torturing Kharak Singh and may you never sit on the Gaddee and become the Ruler'.
 The curse did seem to descend, for when Naunihal Singh was returning to the Fort after putting a light to his father's pyre a portion of the gate, through which he was passing, along with Udham Singh the son of Gulab Singh, gave way and fell upon both, killing the later right away and injuring the former, fatally, who breathed his last a few hours later.
 Some accounts say that even this was the handiwork of Dhiyan Singh who ordered the Royal Salute to be fired right when Naunihal Singh was in the Gateway.
-The heavy guns were purposely placed in position so that the vibration from these was enough to pull the gateway, down.
+The heavy guns were purposely placed in position so that the tremour and vibration from these was enough to pull the gateway, down.

 That day Lahore lost two of its rulers within the space of a few hours of each other.
 Their property was left to others to be looted or used.
 When Lahore was occupied and the Punjab was annexed to the territories of the East India Company the havelee was taken over by the new Government, for, it was a Royal Estate.
-It was later converted into a school for girls named after another royal personage, Victoria.
+It was later converted into a school for girls named after another royal personage, Victoria of England.